 Research at the center has a broad theoretical foundation in Organizational Behavior, HRM and the broader social sciences.
 It integrates different perspectives on HRM, including functional, critical and interpretive approaches.
 An interest in the micro level i.e. individuals and their interactions and how this shapes and is shaped by organizational and other contextual structures is a common denominator.

 Research at the center has a (non-exclusive) focus on professional services (e.g. consulting, auditing, law, Investment banking), including the creative industries (e.g. architecture, film production…) and professional service firms.
 Current research themes include HRM in professional service firms, purchasing, using and integrating professional services, trust creation in the interaction between professionals and their clients, knowledge integration in knowledge intensive teams, the management of knowledge work across boundaries, and organizing and leading creative processes.

 Center for Research on Human Resource Management and Knowledge work is a research center at SIR, Stockholm School of Economics Institute for Research.
-SIR is a national research institute for the economic sciences, with a focus on Business Administration in the broadest sense.
+The SIR Foundation is a national research institute for the economic sciences, with a focus on Business Administration in the broadest sense.